ashpfander/svg-logo-maker/README.md

 ## Usage

 To quickly and easily create a simple logo in SVG format.
+Just run `node index.js` in the terminal and it will generate the necessary questions to create the logo.

 ## Contributing